Madge Networks: Decline

 After years of strong expansion, the company's revenues for 1996 reached only $482 million.
-In 1997 the company began posting losses; analysts suggested that the company, in attempting to broaden its product line, had lost its product focus.
+In 1997 the company began posting losses; analysts suggested that the company, in attempting to broaden its product line and move to direct sales rather than through VARs had lost its product focus.
 By August 1997 the company was forced to restructure, laying off some 650 employees.
 During the mid-1990s, Madge had attempted to transfer the bulk of its headquarters operations to the United States, building up employee capacity around its San Jose offices.
 The market decline of ATM technology, however, proved difficult for the company to overcome.
 The choice was made to concentrate the company's activities in the similar England-Israel times zones, and the company's U.S. offices were scaled back.

 Madge's restructuring continued to occupy the company into 1998.
 In late 1997 the company spun off its Ethernet division into a separate subsidiary, once again named Lannet.
 After denying early reports that it was looking to divest its Ethernet business, Madge agreed to sell Lannet to Lucent Technologies for $117 million in July 1998.
 During this period, Madge also moved to exit the manufacturing business, selling its Ireland plant to Celestica, an electronics contract manufacturer.
 The total cost of Madge's restructuring passed $50 million, but the company's renewed commitment to Token Ring technology appeared to have stabilized the company's balance sheet.
 By mid-1998 Madge had once again returned to profitability, but with only fifty or so employees.

 In the late 1990s Madge's attention focused on developing the next-generation Token Ring technology, High-Speed Token Ring, offering scalable bandwidth from 16 Mbit/s to 100 Mbit/s, with future speeds reaching into the gigabit ranges.
 They had also become the only large producer of Token Ring technology besides IBM by acquiring the Token Ring business from competitor Olicom.
 But abandoning Ethernet marked the beginning of the end for Madge Networks, a move capped by the zero return on extensive ATM investment, something they would never recover from.
 After 1998 they transformed yet again with wireless 802.11 technology, without success.

 Madge Networks has now been absorbed into Ringdale Limited through a management buyout after Madge Networks filed for bankruptcy in 2003.